-2.1 MATERIALS
+2.2 MATERIALS

 - A. PVC Plastic: ASTM D 1784, Class 1, textured, chemical- and stain-resistant, high-impact-resistant PVC or acrylic-modified vinyl plastic with integral color throughout. - 1.
 Impact Resistance: Minimum 25.4 ft-lbf/in. of notch when tested according to ASTM D 256, Test Method A. - 2.
 Chemical and Stain Resistance: Tested according to ASTM D 543. - 3.
 Self-extinguishing when tested according to ASTM D 635. - 4.
 Flame-Spread Index: 25 or less. - 5.
 Smoke-Developed Index: 450 or less. - B. Aluminum Extrusions: Alloy and temper recommended by manufacturer for type of use and finish indicated, but with not less than strength and durability properties specified in ASTM B 221 for Alloy 6063-T5. - C. Fasteners: Aluminum, nonmagnetic stainless-steel, or other noncorrosive metal screws, bolts, and other fasteners compatible with items being fastened.
-Use security-type fasteners where exposed to view. - D. Adhesive: As recommended by impact-resistant plastic wall protection manufacturer.
+Use security-type fasteners where exposed to view.